jeffsieu/py-sudoku/README.md

 # py-sudoku

-A simple Python program that generates and solves m x n Sudoku puzzles.
+A simple Python package that generates and solves m x n Sudoku puzzles.

 ## Install